-Examples of non-IT projects that are suitable for Agile are, facility moves, company reorganizations, or changing business processes within a department.
-Just about any project can utilize Agile if deliverables can be produced and implemented in a short period of time, and can be expanded or added to with future capabilities.
+Examples of non-IT projects that are suitable for Agile are facility moves, company reorganizations, or changing business processes within a department.
+Just about any project can utilize Agile if deliverables can be produced and implemented in a short period, and can be expanded or added to with future capabilities.
 Just like building blocks coming together, Agile projects build capabilities one block or a few blocks at a time.

 Sprints (iterations) are typically 2 to 12 weeks long.

 Communication, minimal documentation